-PointsBet's app and site stand out as one of the best in the U.S. industry, from its sleek design to site navigation.
+PointsBet's app and site stand out as some of the best in the U.S. industry, from their sleek design to site navigation.
 They also offer great promotions and daily boosters, including some of the best odds in the market for the popular spread and over/under bets.
-If you're going to select only a few books from your state, PointsBet is definitely one of our recommended options.
+If you're going to select only a few books from your state, PointsBet is one of our recommended options.

-The sign-up offer at PointsBet -- get $250 instantly after depositing -- is in line with the rest of the industry.
-But where PointsBet really stands out is on event-specific promotions throughout the year.
+The sign-up offer at PointsBet — get $250 instantly after depositing — is in line with the rest of the industry.
+But where PointsBet stands out is on event-specific promotions throughout the year.
 They regularly do "crowd boosters," where a spread will move a point every 100-200 bets taken by the book, which quickly turn into easy wins.

 Mobile App & Website

-We haven't had any issues signing up, depositing, or withdrawing funds from PointsBet.
+We haven't had any issues signing up, depositing or withdrawing funds from PointsBet.
 They offer fewer payment options than other books, although users can still use credit cards, online banking, PayPal, and a variety of other methods depending on the state.
 PointsBet is a trusted, regulated sportsbook, so you don't have to worry about your money.

 Mobile App & Website

+PointsBet launched January 2019 in New Jersey following the 2018 Supreme Court ruling that struck down the federal sports betting ban in the U.S. The sportsbook launched in Indiana, Illinois, and Colorado in 2020, and it also added Michigan and Iowa to its offerings in early 2021.
+A somewhat new brand in America, PointsBet also has a sportsbook in Australia.
 All in all, PointsBet's app and site stand out as among the best in the industry.
-Daily odds boosts, promotions, and the most popular betting markets are smartly organized on the homepage, making things user-friendly for new and seasoned bettors.
+Daily odds boosts, promotions and the most popular betting markets are smartly organized on the homepage, making things user-friendly for new and seasoned bettors.